patzly/grocy-android/app/src/main/assets/README.md

 - help page with note that all buttons can be long pressed to get a tip
 - translation contribution
 - extended product editing
+- edit product from product overview when opening this from e.g. PurchaseFragment

 # Conventions